specify/webportal-installer/README.md

 1. Some variables at the top of `Makefile` can be customized, but the defaults should be fine for Debian based systems.
-1. Use the Specify Data Export tool to create a Web Portal export directory ( someone can expand on this ) for each collection to be hosted in the portal.
+1. Use the Specify Data Export tool to create a Web Portal export directory (someone can expand on this) for each collection to be hosted in the portal.
 1. Copy the exported directories into the `specify_exports` directory in this directory.
 The copied directories should be given names that are suitable for use in URLs; so no spaces, capital letters, slashes or other problematic characters.
 1. Build the SOLR app: `make clean && make`.
-1. Install the newly built Web Portal: `sudo make install`.
+1. Install the newly built Web Portal: `sudo make install && sudo invoke-rc.d tomcat7 restart`
-1. Restart Tomcat: `sudo invoke-rc.d tomcat7 restart`
+1. The portal should now be accessible at http://localhost:8080/specify-solr/ to a browser running on the server, assuming default Tomcat configuration.

-The Portal can be updated by repeating the make clean, install, restart steps after changing the contents of `specify_exports`.
+The Portal can be updated by updating the contents of `specify_exports` with new exports and repeating the make clean ... restart steps.

 Tomcat Configuration
 --------------------

-While strictly outside the scope of these instructions, you may wish to make the following configuration changes to Tomcat.
+While strictly outside the scope of these instructions, you may wish to make the following configuration changes to Tomcat:

 ### Making Tomcat use port 80